PennyLaneAI/pennylane-lightning/doc/dev/installation.rst

 **********************

 .. note::
-   In cases where our `high-performance computing installation instructions <https://pennylane.ai/install/#high-performance-computing-and-gpus>`_ do not suffice, please consider reading on.
+   In cases where our `general installation instructions <https://pennylane.ai/install/>`_ do not suffice, please consider reading on.

 Select the device below for detailed source-installation instructions: